maxwn04/cse15l-lab-reports/lab_report_1.md

     Congrats, you've successfully logged in to the server.

 ## Run some commands
-Now you can try to run some commands like 'cd ls cat mkdir cp`
+Now you can try to run some commands like `cd ls cat mkdir cp`
 ![commands](\cse15l-lab-reports\img\command.PNG)